 Assigning Inherent Risk Score

 You will define the Inherent Risk Score when you create or import a risk to your Risk Register.
 However, you will not define the Inherent Risk Score, directly.
 Instead, you will assign a measure of Likelihood and Impact for the risk, and the Inherent Risk Score is calculated from these specifications, as shown below.

 To learn more about adding risks to your Risk Register and assigning Inherent Risk Scores, please see this article.

 Assigning Treatment Score

 You will assign the Treatment Score when you create a control for a risk, or when you map a control (that already exists in your account) to a risk in your risk register.
-For details, please see the Creating and Mapping Risk Controls section of our Risk Register article.
+For instructions, please see our Creating and Mapping Risk Controls article.